 The organization’s goal can help determine when to separate these two roles.
 If the organization is focused on adoption, NPS, and customer satisfaction results, they might consider the customer success manager role.
 They might consider an account manager role if they are considering net revenue or account growth.
 Clearly defined goals will help leadership, and each team understands the important KPIs for success.

 How Can Leadership in an Organization Support the Customer Success Team?

-Stinson explains that the CSM leadership needs to formulate what their team does: what they will do and what they will not or cannot do; and then they need to evangelize that throughout the company.
-He suggests that by explaining, “This is our charter, our compensation models, and these are the things that we do to benefit the rest of the company,” leadership can help the organization identify responsibilities outside of the CSM team’s jurisdiction.
+Stinson explains that the CSM leadership needs to formulate what their team does: what they will do and what they will not or cannot do, and then they need to evangelize that throughout the company.
+He suggests that by explaining, “This is our charter, our compensation models, and these are the things that we do to benefit the rest of the company,” leadership can help the organization identify responsibilities outside the CSM team’s jurisdiction.

 How Can GUIDEcx Support Both Roles?

 Customer success managers and account managers alike can benefit from GUIDEcx.
 The transparent process of GUIDEcx builds trust.
 The customer feels secure when projects are on task and moving forward, and everyone understands their roles and responsibilities.
 When roadblocks are identified or promises are not delivered, the organization can make improvements that drive change within the organization.
 GUIDEcx supports both roles in helping them create a positive customer experience for the customer.